michael-lynch/reading-time/README.md

 If you want to display the estimated reading time of copy that lives in a remote file, you would initialize the plugin on the body and use the remotePath and remoteTarget options.

-In this case, the plugin would display the amount of text contained in the element with the ID of "my-article" in the file called "remote.html."
+In this case, the plugin would display the amount of text contained in the element with the class of "my-article" in the file called "remote.html."

 		$(function() {

 			$('body').readingTime({
-				wordCountTarget: 'words',
+				wordCountTarget: '.words',
 				remotePath: 'the/path/remote.html',
-				remoteTarget: 'my-article'
+				remoteTarget: '.my-article'
 			});

 		});